jonatascastro12/open-brqq/README.md

 - Although there is 5070 Brazilian municipalities, not all videos have subtitles

 ## Goals ##
-- To get a municipalitie speech subtitle there is a tricky work to split - we expect someone to improve this process
+- To get a municipality subtitle there is a tricky work to split a video`s subtitle that contains 5-7 municipality - we expect someone to improve this process
 - As stated before, not all videos have subtitles - another tricky job is to generate new subtitles to the videos without subtitles

 ## Thanks and Attributions ##